seletz/seletz.github.com/_posts/2012-02-28-jython-oracle-jdbc.md

 Notes
 -----

 - The demo code relies on a existing table 'NXTEST' in oracle.
-I used navicat lite to create this table.
+I used `navicat` lite to create this table.

 - The demo code locks a table row using 'select ... for update' to atomically increase the SEQ column.

 - The requirement was that I could have a huge number of `name` entries, all slightly different, each needing a separate counter.
-I did'nt want to create a `sequence` for each of them.
+I didn't want to create a `sequence` for each of them.

 Gotchas